savi-lang/savi/spec/compiler/type_check.subtyping.mare.spec.md

   :fun convert (input C): "This one has the trait arguments backwards"
        ^~~~~~~

-- it is required to be a subtype of [C from ConcreteConvertToStringBackwards(C'val)]'val:
+- it is required to be a subtype of C'val:
   :fun convert (input A) B
                          ^